moneytoo/Fixer/README.md

 Requirements: Accessibility and WRITE_SECURE_SETTINGS permission<br>
 Notes: Based on Tasker guide https://www.xda-developers.com/how-to-automatically-change-your-keyboard-on-a-per-app-basis/

-### No location dialog in GM
-Description: No more "To continue, let your device turn on location using Google's Location Service" in Google Maps<br>
-Requirements: Accessibility<br>
-Notes: Simulates tapping Cancel button.
-It uses resource id instead of text so it doesn't depend on interface language.

-### Samsung: No LED in DnD
-Description: Disable LED in Do not disturb mode<br>
-Requirements: None (APK is already set to ``targetSdkVersion 22`` to allow system automatically granting WRITE_SETTINGS)<br>
-Notes: Based on Tasker plugin: https://www.apkmonk.com/app/com.tinyroar.galaxys3ledcontroller/

-### Samsung: No BT/WiFi popups
-Description: <br>
-Requirements: Accessibility<br>
-Notes:

 ### Shortcut: SIP settings
 Description: Brings up system SIP/VoIP configuration screen that is often hidden but functional<br>
 Requirements: None<br>